vincehientran/GPS-Probe-Data-Analysis/docs/README.md

 ## Set up

-Make sure the Partition6467LinkData.csv file and the Partition6467ProbePoints.csv file in the src directory.
+Make sure the Partition6467LinkData.csv file and the Partition6467ProbePoints.csv file are in the src directory.

 ## Execution